 (30) A schedule of book value and taxing authority assessed value for the determination of real and personal property tax for the following:

-(A) The test year.
+(A) The historical test year period or base period.

-(B) To the extent reasonably available, the latest information subsequent to the test year.
+(B) To the extent reasonably available, the latest information subsequent to the historical test year period or base period.

 (31) A schedule of the following: